JurgenCruz/HomeServerSetup/Create and configure arr applications stack.md

 6. Navigate to "Plugins" > "Catalog" and configure.
     1. If there will be Anime in your collection, install "AniDB" and "AniList".
     2. Install "Webhook", "TMBd Box Sets", "TVmaze" and "TheTVDB".
-7. For the plugins to take effect, restart Jellyfin from Portainer.
+7. For the plugins to take effect, restart Jellyfin from Dockhand.
 8. Configure Notifications.
     1. After restarting, click the "Webhook" plugin and click "Settings".
     2. "Server Url": "https://jellyfin.myhome.duckdns.org".